Charles Vernon Gridley

-Charles Vernon Gridley (24 November 1844 – 5 June 1898) was a captain in the United States Navy during the American Civil War and the Spanish–American War.
+Charles Vernon Gridley (24 November 1844 – 5 June 1898) was a captain in the United States Navy who served during the American Civil War and the Spanish–American War.
+He was second-in-command in the Battle of Manila Bay.

 Early life

 Gridley descended from Thomas Gridley (1612–1653), who emigrated from England to New England in 1633.
 He was born to Frank and Ann Eliza (Sholes) Gridley in Logansport, Indiana, on 24 November 1844.
 His parents moved to Hillsdale, Michigan, when he was three months old.

 Naval career

 Early life and career

 After attending Hillsdale College, Gridley was appointed to the United States Naval Academy in 1860.
 He reported for duty with his class in September 1863, joining the sloop-of-war with the West Gulf Blockading Squadron.
 He distinguished himself with David Farragut at the Battle of Mobile Bay on 5 August 1864.